 Join the Circular Quay to Clovelly Walk

 Join this walking trail in Centennial Park and see the eastern suburbs at a leisurely pace.
-Visit the Parklands Office for a copy of the brochure or download it here.
+Download a copy of the brochure here.

 Visit the Parklands Office to learn more

-For more information about walks in the Park, check out our maps, visit the Parklands Office or pick up a paper map at the Visitor Information Counter.
+For more information about walks in the Park, check out our maps or visit the Parklands Office.

 If you have wheelchair or other assisted access requirements, we advise you contact the Parklands Office before undertaking any of our self-guided walks for information about accessibility and ground conditions.